Azure/c-util/devdoc/paged_sparse_array_requirements.md

 If multiple threads need to access the same `PAGED_SPARSE_ARRAY` instance, the caller must provide external synchronization (e.g., using a mutex or SRW lock) to protect against concurrent modifications.

+### Page Structure

+Each page is a single memory allocation containing:
+- An array of `page_size` elements of type `T` (the `items` array)
+- An allocation bitmap: a `uint8_t` array where each bit tracks whether the corresponding element is allocated (1) or not (0)

+The bitmap size is `(page_size + 7) / 8` bytes (one bit per element, rounded up to the nearest byte).
+The bitmap is stored immediately after the items array in the same allocation, accessed via pointer arithmetic from the end of the items array.

 ### Memory Layout

 Elements in the array are **not stored contiguously in memory**.
 Each page is allocated separately, so elements in different pages are in different memory locations.
 Even elements within the same page should not be accessed via pointer arithmetic.